 The 5 ellipticals on this list are evidence that this is possible in this price range.

-The ellipticals that made this list were picked based on these specs.
-If you have any recommendations that should’ve made this list but didn’t, please let me know.
-I’ll check them out for myself and see if they have what it takes.
+The ellipticals that made this list were picked based on these specs, but if if you have any recommendations that should’ve made this list but didn’t, please let me know.

-That about does it.
-If you have any questions or comments please leave them below and I’ll get back to ya.
+I hope you found this guide helpful and if you have any questions or comments please leave them below and I’ll get back to ya shortly.

 The Sole E25 is priced at $999 as of Feb 2023 so I’m wondering why you didn’t include it in your writeup?
 It has pretty bad reviews on Amazon at 2.5 stars.
 Might that be the reason?

 Ah, you’re right, Sole is having a Valentine’s Day Sale and it looks like they cut $100 off the price (Valentine’s Day Sale? not sure cardio equipment is the message I’d want to send at Valentine’s Day, but hey, whatever works).
 Anyway, I think the E25 is a great elliptical for the price, the only reason I didn’t include it on this list is that it was priced at around $1100 at the time I was updating it – and I was trying to abide strictly to my $1k price limit.
 Back in the day, the regular price for the E25 was $999 and at that time I had it at the top of this list.

 The Sole E25 price has been $999 for quite some time now as I’ve been investigating ellipticals for several weeks, so it’s not a Valentine’s Day sale.

 Regardless, reviews from actual users after buying it are low because of the apparent cheap construction and poor customer service.
 What base-level machine do you recommend for a 70 year old female who would use it as a replacement for walking outside rather than rigorous training?
 No bells or whistles needed and no one else would be using the machine.
 Budget is open and reliability and durability are key.